stevana/hot-swapping-state-machines2/README.md

 In the rest of this post I'd like to explore how we can achieve some of this.

-## State machines and upgrades
+## Terminology

 Having defined some desirable characteristics of upgrades, let's move on to defining what we mean by upgrades.

-The first question is upgrades of *what* exactly?
+There are two notions I'd like clarify: what kind of software systems the upgrades are targeting, and then how we represent programs and their upgrades.

+### Software systems

 There's different kinds of software systems one might want to upgrade.

   1. Client-only, e.g. a compiler, editor, or some command line utility which runs locally on your computer and doesn't interact with any server.